diez/www.diez.org/docs/getting-started/updating.md

-## Update Guide
+## Updating your Diez version

 ### Versions equal to or greater than v10.4

-From version 10.4, Diez can be updated via the built-in `update` command:
+For version 10.4 and up, Diez can be updated via the built-in `update` command:

 <CodeTabs>
 ```bash tabname-yarn